Glossary

 Residency Agreement

 The contract between one or more individuals and the CCRC that describes the services to be provided and the obligations of the parties.
-The contracts are usually of long duration and may be for the life of the individual or the life of the survivor of two or more individuals.
+The contracts are usually of long duration and may be for the life of the individual or the life of the survivor of joint individuals.
 The residency agreement describes the health care guarantee, if any, and any portion of the advance fee that would be refundable upon termination of the residency agreement.

 A contract between one or more residents and a CCRC that describes the services to be provided and the obligations of the parties.
 The contract is usually of long duration and may be for the life of each resident.
 The contract describes the health care guarantee and any refund guarantee.